Many-body enhancement in a spin-chain quantum heat engine: Adiabatic performance for increasing temperature

-\paragraph{Effect of increasing temperature.} As the temperature increases, thermal fluctuations render Eq.~\eqref{2level} invalid and we find that the performance enhancement relative to the non-interacting system is diminished, see Fig.~\ref{fig3}(a).
-A performance enhancement is present as long as $\beta_H\gtrsim 4\omega_0^{-1}$ (the precise cross-over point is dependent on $g$), coinciding with the regime where only the ground and first $N$ excited levels are appreciably occupied, see Fig.~\ref{fig3}(b).
-The transverse Ising model gives a qualitative understanding of this diminished performance enhancement.
-The first $N$ excited energy levels of this model are $\sqrt{\omega^2+g^2-2\omega g\cos\theta_k}$ with $\theta_k=2\pi k/N$ ($k=0,...,N-1$)~\cite{pfeuty1970}.
-Interactions diminish the energy of only the lowest $N/2$ excited levels, with the most pronounced reduction occurring for the first excited level ($k=0$).
-Hence, the enhancement is largest when only the first excited level is occupied, and diminishes as more excited levels are occupied.
-The efficiency enhancement is most robust to increasing temperature for long-range interactions, see Fig.~\ref{fig3}(a,ii).
-At a given temperature, the occupation $\sum_{i=2}^N n_i$ decreases as the range of interactions increases, see Fig.~\ref{fig3}(b).
-Hence long-range interactions are most effective at suppressing fluctuations beyond the approximation~\eqref{2level}.
-For $\beta_H<4\omega_0^{-1}$, interactions degrade performance, see Fig.~\ref{fig3}(a).
+As the temperature increases, thermal fluctuations render Eq.~\eqref{2level} invalid and we find that the performance enhancement relative to the non-interacting system is diminished, see Fig.~\ref{fig4}(a),(b).
+A performance enhancement is present as long as $\beta_H\gtrsim 4\omega_0^{-1}$, coinciding with the regime where only the ground and first excited state are appreciably occupied, see Fig.~\ref{fig4}(c).
+The interaction strength $g_\mathrm{max}$ that gives maximum work output increases toward $g_c(p)$ for decreasing temperature, consistent with the discussion in Sec.~\ref{compression}, see inset to Fig.~\ref{fig4}(a).
+Curiously, we see a gradual increase in $g_\mathrm{max}$ above $g_c(p)$ for very low temperatures.
+This is not accounted for by Eq.~\eqref{EIsing}, and so we expect is due to finite-size effects.

+The transverse Ising model gives a qualitative understanding of the diminished performance enhancement at higher temperatures.
+The energy levels of this model are sums of fermion energies $\mathcal{E}_\omega(\theta_k)$, with $\theta_k=2\pi k/N$ ($k=0,...,N-1$)~\cite{pfeuty1970}.
+Interactions diminish fermion energies with $\cos\theta_k>g/\omega$, with the most pronounced reduction occurring for the lowest energy fermion ($k=0$).
+Hence, the enhancement is largest when only the first excited state is occupied, and diminishes as more excited states are occupied~\cite{thomas2017}.
+The efficiency enhancement is most robust to increasing temperature for long-range interactions, see Fig.~\ref{fig4}(b).
+At a given temperature $\beta\gtrsim 4\omega_0^{-1}$, the ratio $\sum_{i=2}^{2^N-1} n_i/n_1$ decreases as the range of interactions increases, see Fig.~\ref{fig4}(c).
+Here $n_i=e^{-\beta E_i}/Z(\beta,\omega)$ is the thermal occupation of energy level $i=0,...,2^{N}-1$, indexed in order of increasing energy $E_i$.
+Hence long-range interactions are most effective at suppressing fluctuations beyond the approximation Eq.~\eqref{2level}.

+For sufficiently large $\beta_H\omega_0$, interactions degrade performance, see Fig.~\ref{fig4}(a),(b).
 Expanding the dimensionless free energy in powers of $\beta$, we obtain